Lembani/hotel-reservation-frontend/README.md

 You can get the API's repository via [this link](https://github.com/Lembani/hotel-reservation-backend.git)

+## Deployment

+Check the live version of the application via this [link] (https://guileless-sprinkles-294f6c.netlify.app/ )

 ## SetUp

 To get a local copy up and running, follow these steps: